uc-cdis/gen3.org/content/docs/dev/introduction.md

 # Intro to Development on Gen3

+## General Development Guidelines

+* Name things clearly (not longer than necessary, but long enough to be clear and readable)
+* Modularize separate functionality and aim to write reusable code
+* Unit test
+* Follow the applicable style guide
+* Make code simple to extend and refactor
+* Use the most efficient algorithms and datastructures in implementation

 ## GitHub Usage

 It's helpful to add a global `.gitignore` file with typical entries, such as